sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 - [ ] Vector search  works as expected.

 ### Common Issues and Solutions

-1. Agents don't respond:

-   - Increase the quota for the GPT model in Azure Portal.
-   - Open the resource group, find the OpenAI account, navigate to Azure Foundry, locate the GPT model.
-   - Increase the quota amount to 30K Tokens/minute.

 1. Multiple agents respond together or Wrong agent responding: